 - 1. A student cannot add a class after the first five school days of any term in any semester. - 2.
 A student can drop a class as late as the fifth school day without record. - 3.
-A student dropping a class after five school days as specified in the academic calendar will be awarded a grade of WP or WF.
-The WF grade will be treated the same as an F in computing the student's GPA. - 4.
-A student withdrawing from the institution after five days as specified in the academic calendar will receive a grade of WP, WF, or WD.
+A student dropping a class after five school days as specified in the academic calendar will be awarded a grade of WD (withdraw). - 4.
+A student withdrawing from the institution after five days as specified in the academic calendar will receive a grade of WD.
 Withdraws must be properly submitted to the Office of the Registrar and receive the approval of the academic advisor.